qduong42/qduong42/README.md

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=linkedin&logoColor=white)](https://de.linkedin.com/in/huy-duong-aa06924a)
 [![Discord](https://img.shields.io/badge/Discord-7289DA?style=flat-square&logo=discord&logoColor=white)](https://discord.com/users/176071267525328906)

-- 💬 Ask me about the 42 Philosophy and school system
+- 💬 Ask me about the 42 Philosophy(Peer to Peer) and school system
 - 📫 How to reach me best: Discord or LinkedIn!
 If it is a specific project feel free to open a new issue!
 - ⚡ Fun fact: I speak quite a lot of human languages too!
 German & English at native level.
 Always looking to practice my Chinese, Japanese, Spanish, Vietnamese.
 - 🗣️ Fluent in German and English